raphaelrubrice/scVAE_mva2025/data_pipeline/README.md

 # PBMC Pipeline (Download → Combine → Prepare → Train)

-This repository provides a clean, reproducible pipeline for preparing 9 PBMC datasets for downstream training with hierarchical cell-type labels.
 It standardizes raw data, loads each dataset into AnnData, harmonizes labels, builds a combined AnnCollection, and exposes PyTorch-ready DataLoaders.

 The pipeline is fully modular: